Uganda: Brutal Killing of Gay Activist

 "In the wake of the horrific murder of Brian Wasswa, the Ugandan government should be making it crystal clear that violence is never acceptable, regardless of one's sexual orientation or gender identity," said Oryem Nyeko, Africa researcher at Human Rights Watch.
 "Instead, a government minister charged with ethics and integrity is threatening to have gay people killed at the hands of the state."

 Uganda has experienced a rise in homophobic rhetoric from the government at high levels in recent weeks.
-In addition to Minister Lokodo's threat to revive the anti-homosexuality bill, Security Minister Elly Tumwine claimed in an October 3 television interview that LGBT people were linked to an alleged terrorist group.
+In addition to Minister Lokodo's threat to revive the anti-homosexuality bill, Security Minister Elly Tumwine claimed in an October 3 television interview that LGBT people were .

 Wasswa, who lived alone in a house in a fenced compound containing other houses, was attacked in his home on October 4.
 Edward Mwebaza, deputy executive director of HRAPF, said that neighborhood children found the door open at around 5 p.m., went into the house, and found Wasswa unconscious, lying in a pool of blood.
 Neighbors rushed Wasswa to Jinja Hospital, where doctors found that he was still alive but had been struck on the head multiple times by a sharp object.
 When Wasswa did not respond to treatment, on October 5, his colleagues at HRAPF requested an ambulance to transfer him to Mulago Hospital in Kampala, Uganda's capital city, one hour away.
 Wasswa died in the ambulance en route to Kampala.